Rosa Galvez: Career

 laboratory at Laval and raised $90 million for faculty research funding.

 Galvez was nominated to the Senate on December 6, 2016, on the advice of Justin Trudeau, the Prime Minister of Canada.
-As chair of the Senate Energy, Environment, and Natural Resources Committee, she has shown how evidence- and fact-based communication from engineers can transform policy-making.
-She has also served on the Senate Standing Committee on National Finance.

 Galvez is President of the ParlAmericas Parliamentary Network on Climate Change and Sustainability (PNCCS).
 She has been an official participant at COP25, COP26 and COP27.
 At COP25 in Madrid, Spain she was part of the delegation for the Executive Committee of PNCCS.
 At COP26 she was a signatory of a call "to empower all members of society to engage in climate action".
 As well as attending COP27, Galvez participated as a panellist at the GLOBE COP27 Legislators Summit.

 Research and policy

 Galvez' academic research has focused on the area of pollution.
 Areas of specialization include decontamination of water and soil, management of hazardous waste, wastewater, municipal solid waste and residues, and assessments of environmental impact and risk.
 She has advised community and governmental organizations at local, national and international levels.

 Major contributions include advising the Commission for Environmental Cooperation on international agreements between Canada and the United States and Quebec and Vermont to protect the Great Lakes and the St. Lawrence River.
 She has also worked to protect Lake Champlain.
 Société Radio-Canada nicknamed her “La Dame du Lac” for her work on the restoration of Lac Saint-Augustin.

 Galvez has studied the 2013 Lac-Mégantic rail disaster and resulting oil spill, in which 6.3 million litres of light crude oil contaminated air, water and soil.
 Her research on this catastrophic event, its remediation, and the preparedness of cities to deal with unconventional oil emergencies has been internationally recognized.

+For her work on the restoration of Lac Saint-Augustin, Société Radio-Canada nicknamed her “La Dame du Lac”.

-For the Government of the Northwest Territories, Galvez has conducted studies of mining and lands sustainability.
-She has discussed cumulative impacts of the Site C Dam, a hydroelectric project on the Mackenzie River watershed proposed by British Columbia.
+For the Government of the Northwest Territories, Galvez has conducted studies of mining and land sustainability.
+She has discussed cumulative impacts of the John Horgan Dam, a hydroelectric project on the Mackenzie River watershed proposed by British Columbia.

 She has received research funding from the Natural Sciences and Engineering Research Council of Canada and others.
 Research grant areas include: